 Cement paint dries quickly, so do not mix up more than you can use in about 1 hour.

-If you are painting a wall which has been sealed with a stabilizing solution, it is a good idea to add a little clean sand to the mixture.
+If you are painting a wall which has been sealed with a stabilising solution, it is a good idea to add a little clean sand to the mixture.
 This should be added at a ratio of 1 part sand to 4 parts paint powder.
-This may effect the colour of the paint, so only add it for the first of the recommended 2 coats.
+This may affect the colour of the paint, so only add it for the first of the recommended 2 coats.